Making the Impossible Possible

 Establishing Proximate Cause and Meeting the Standard of Proof

-Establishing a proximate cause is often the most complicated part of pursuing compensation after a wrongful injury.
-To meet the standard of proof, plaintiffs must present compelling evidence to show by a preponderance of the evidence (e.g., that it is “more likely than not”) that negligence is the primary cause of their injuries.
+Establishing proximate cause is often the most complicated part of pursuing compensation after a wrongful injury.
+To meet the standard of proof, plaintiffs must present compelling evidence to show by a preponderance of the evidence (for example, that it is “more likely than not”) that negligence is the primary cause of their injuries.

 In these cases, securing sound counsel can mean the difference between walking away empty-handed and collecting the fair compensation you deserve.
 Our award-winning attorneys can help you establish negligence in your case by identifying all liable parties.
 Some examples of responsible parties in a motorcycle accident include:

-- Manufacturing companies: If the motorcycle manufacturer is to blame for the crash, such as a faulty part or design flaw, they may be liable for damages.
+• Manufacturing companies: If the motorcycle manufacturer is to blame for the crash, such as for a faulty part or design flaw, they may be liable for damages.

-- Cities or local governments: In some instances, the city may also be liable for injuries in a motorcycle accident if they fail to maintain safe road conditions or warn drivers of known hazards.
+• Cities or local governments: In some instances, the city may also be liable for injuries in a motorcycle accident if it fails to maintain safe road conditions or warn drivers of known hazards.

 What Damages Are Recoverable in a Motorcycle Accident?